QuickFastly/Nova-Regna/World/Cultures & Ethnicities/Chiya/Chiya.md

   </table>
 </div>

-The Sun people are the first new ethnic group to be formed from the [[Chiyan]] people, migrating south from what is now [[Dangje]] to what is now [[Tanbaek]], [[Sangyon]].
+The Sun people are the first new ethnic group to be formed from the [[Chiya]] people, migrating south from what is now [[Dangje]] to what is now [[Tanbaek]], [[Sangyon]].
 The ethnogenesis of this group seems to have been caused by lingual differences, as their language, Nirukti, has been found in ancient writings at least as old as the first Chiyan people alongside some of the oldest known Nalamal texts.

 ### Taesian people